rjtwins/X4-Blender-Module-Drag-and-Drop/README.md

   - When in a group will only shield components in group and not the ship as a whole.
   - When not in a group will shield ship.

-#### Strorage
+#### Storage
   - storage and ship storage (for storing fighter/corvette/frigate) modules indicate the location for internal(as far as I can tell invisible) ship and cargo storage.
-  - The connection point they indicate needs to be assgined to a storage component macro in the ship marco.
+  - The connection point they indicate needs to be assigned to a storage component macro in the ship macro.

 #### Waypoints
-  - Waypoints are for "mass trafic" moving (also for docking path of small ships I suspect).
+  - Waypoints are for "mass traffic" moving (also for docking path of small ships I suspect).
   - There are 4 types of waypoints, waypoints, start dock waypoints, end dock waypoints and close link waypoints.
   - If not injected waypoints are stored in the output file under ```<waypoints></waypoints>```.
   - Waypoints can have links to other waypoints.
 Links are indicated as numbers behind the type element in the naming schema.